How to tame penguins: Advancing to high-precision measurements of $\phi_d$ and $\phi_s$: Results from Current Data

 The fit results for $\phi_d$ and $\phi_s$ are identical to those from the $B\to J/\psi X$ fit.
 The combination of the CP asymmetry measurements in the $B_s^0\to J/\psi\phi$ and $B_s^0\to D_s^+D_s^-$ decays does not lead to a better precision on $\phi_s$: the precision is fully dominated by the mixing-induced CP asymmetry measurement in $B_s^0\to J/\psi\phi$.
 The different central value for $\phi_s$ leads to a slightly larger value for the penguin parameter $a_{DD}$, while the other penguin parameters are identical to the results from the $B\to J/\psi X$ fit.

-The two-dimensional confidence level contours are shown in Fig.\ \ref{fig:Autumn24_nom}, and the correlation between the fit solutions for $\phi_d$ and $\phi_s$ is shown in Fig.\ \ref{fig:Autumn24_nom2}.
+The two-dimensional confidence level contours are shown in Fig.\ \ref{fig:Autumn24_nom}.
+They are very similar to those from the $B\to J/\psi X$ fit in Fig. \ref{fig:Autumn24}, although the second, disfavoured solution for $(\theta_{J/\psi V},a_{J/\psi V})$ has now disappeared due to small numerical changes following the inclusion of the $B\to DD$ decays.
+The correlation between the fit solutions for $\phi_d$ and $\phi_s$ is shown in Fig.\ \ref{fig:Autumn24_nom2}.
 The latter shows that the fit results for $\phi_d$ and $\phi_s$ are uncorrelated.
 The small bulge in the 87\% confidence level extending to $\phi_d>50^{\circ}$ is caused by the strong correlation of $\phi_d$ with the penguin parameter $a_{J/\psi P}$, shown in the top right panels of Figs.\ \ref{fig:Autumn24} and \ref{fig:Autumn24_nom}.